 FAQs… Your Questions About Bloodroot Salve Answered Here

-No, it’s not dangerous, but it must be used with respect and fore-knowledge.
+No, it’s not dangerous, but it must be used with respect and foreknowledge.
 Salve is ideal for surface and small lesions.
 Small lesions only leave a small cavity to heal over.
 However, many people choose to remove large lesions with bloodroot salve.
 Get well informed before you do a treatment.

 Nah.
 Rubbish.
 You should always test it first on normal skin, to satisfy yourself that it will do no harm.
 A good Bloodroot Salve does not” burn” or “corrode.”
 Always test the salve first on normal skin, where there will be slight or no reaction.
 I have never seen healthy tissue damaged by salve.

 Well, they do.
-Physicians were using it as early as the mid 1850s, and Fells in particular became famous for removing breast cancers without mastectomy.
+Physicians were using it as early as the mid-1850s, and Fells in particular became famous for removing breast cancers without mastectomy.
 Frederic Mohs used a paste of bloodroot and zinc chloride in his ground-breaking procedure.
-Today dermatological surgeons are still using a paste of bloodroot and zinc chloride to treat melanomas and other skin cancers (and then they cut it out)… in spite of the fact that FDA has prosecuted and jailed others for promoting its use.
+Today dermatological surgeons are still using a paste of bloodroot and zinc chloride to treat melanomas and other skin cancers (and then they cut it out)… in spite of the fact that the FDA has prosecuted and jailed others for promoting its use.

-Modern Bloodroot Salve contains other ingredients that have improved its action, usually various herbs, or DMSO which helps it to penetrate more deeply, when a lesion is under the skin’s surface.
+Modern Bloodroot Salve contains other ingredients that have improved its action, usually various herbs, or DMSO which helps it to penetrate more deeply when a lesion is under the skin’s surface.

 Escharotics have been used for centuries: Paracelsus documents their use and ingredients: a mineral caustic and a botanical.
 (Good salve has pH close to neutral).
 Bloodroot Salve is a selective escharotic which means that it kills only neoplasms, both cancerous and precancerous cells, and they become eschar.

-Eschar is only scab: we’ve all had one, and it’s composed mainly of dead tissue cells and dead blood cells, mainly the white blood cells that give their bodies to fight the invader.
+Eschar is the only scab: we’ve all had one, and it’s composed mainly of dead tissue cells and dead blood cells, mainly the white blood cells that give their bodies to fight the invader.
 Scab forms as part of a healing process.

 I have cited on this site studies that have demonstrated the anti-cancer properties of bloodroot’s active chemical, sanguinarine.
-It is also shown to be antibiotic, antiviral, antifungal and anti-inflammatory.
+It is also shown to be antibiotic, antiviral, antifungal, and anti-inflammatory.
 Researchers have recommended that sanguinarine be investigated as cancer treatment, because of the way it targets only cancer cells.

 Nope.
 Not as an escharotic.
 Many doctors have been called “quacks” and been condemned or threatened for using Bloodroot Salve, even though it worked so quickly and visibly.
 Recently an MD in the USA was threatened with de-registration for supplying pain relief to a patient who had opted to use salve.
-The patient dared to use a cancer alternative, and a doctor dared to fulfill the request for pain relief.
+The patient dared to use cancer alternatively, and a doctor dared to fulfill the request for pain relief.
 What was he thinking?

 Photos of Bloodroot Salve treatments have been shown on the internet to horrify the public, so they will not find out that it works.
 But they never show the area after healing.

-The eschar and decavitation stages (when the tumor comes out) are not attractive, but they are stages of treatment.
+The eschar and de-cavitation stages (when the tumor comes out) are not attractive, but they are stages of treatment.
 The tumor becomes a scab and it falls out.
-Then the area heals… If a surgeon proposes cutting into your face, will he show you photos of a face opened by scalpel?
+Then the area heals… If a surgeon proposes cutting into your face, will he show you photos of a face opened by a scalpel?
 Or will he show you the photo of a face that has healed?

 This salt is used in baby food and cosmetics, and it is injected directly into the bloodstream as a zinc supplement.
 Its pH is close enough to neutral to make it the safest caustic for use.

 I have seen people saying they ingested Bloodroot Salve with good results, but would not recommend it.
 Bloodroot capsules would be preferable, and they contain a measured dose, and no zinc is required.
-Bloodroot can be taken internally in very small doses, and seems to work to shrink lesions anywhere inside the body.
+Bloodroot can be taken internally in very small doses and seems to work to shrink lesions anywhere inside the body.
 It is also reported to have positive effects on the immune system, blood circulation, the respiratory system, and the eyes – even in pets.